 Installing the latest version of MondoRescue is recommended.
-The example operating system used for this KB is Red Hat Enterprise Linux 4 AS.
-Red Hat Enterprise Linux 5 follows the same guidelines.
+The example operating system used for this section is Red Hat Enterprise Linux 4 AS.
 The RPM's can be downloaded from the MondoRescue site with the following commands (provided a direct connection to the Internet is available):

-''' mkdir /tmp/mondo
+mkdir /tmp/mondo